 There is no catch-all online collaboration tool for startups.

-By constantly switching between workspaces and apps, you lose time, context, and productivity.
+So, you adopt two platforms.
+But by constantly switching between workspaces and apps, you lose time, context, and productivity.

 What is the most popular workplace collaboration tool?